lmilne360/pinterest/README.md

 ## Running unit tests

+This unit has no written tests.
+If needed you may add tests per component by creating a `spec.ts` file for each component

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

 ## Running end-to-end tests
+End-To-End tests can by written in the `e2e-spec` file found in the `e2e` directory

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).